binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 Infectious media is generally thought about as a tool used by:

 1. **An Attacker with Physical Access**.
 The payload can be used to do pretty much anything.
 Often used when it is easier to insert directly into a computer than remotely deploying a payload.
 For example an attacker can masquerade as a service person, contractor, or what ever looks legitimate enough to get them physical access.
 Often only a few seconds are required to insert the media, deposit and/or run a payload, or vacuum up some target data, pull the media out and be off.
 2. **An Attacker with No Access**.
 Handing out or leaving lying around somewhere where the target will notice and their curiosity will drive them to insert the media themselves, thus doing a large part of the attackers job for them.
-As always, social engineers leverage the human targets weaknesses against the target to carry out the attackers bidding.
+As always, SEs leverage the human targets weaknesses against the target to carry out the attackers bidding.

 #### [Social Engineering Toolkit (Set)](http://www.social-engineer.org/framework/se-tools/computer-based/social-engineer-toolkit-set/)